University of California, Davis: Student housing

+UC Davis Student Housing operates 23 residence halls totaling 29 buildings which are organized into three areas: Segundo, Tercero, and Cuarto.
+UC Davis Student Housing operates and accommodates over 11,000 students.

+In 2021, The Green at West Village neighborhood was opened and primarily accommodates transfer students from California's Community Colleges.
+Transfer students are guaranteed housing for two years (junior and senior years).
+Continuing students are given housing if availability permits (waitlist system).
+In the Fall of 2023, to replace the aging Solano Park Apartments, the Orchard Park neighborhood built near Cuarto opened.
+It is primarily designated as family student housing, giving priority to students with children or who are married.
+Students who do not have children or are not married, such as graduate or continuing students, are given housing if availability permits.

 Organization and administration

 The entire University of California system is governed by the regents, a 26-member board, as established under Article IX, Section 9 of the California Constitution.
 The board appoints the university's principal officers including the system-wide president and UC Davis Chancellor.

-The UC Davis Chancellor has overall responsibility for the leadership, management, and administration of the campus and reports to the President of the University of California system, a position currently held by the former president of Ohio State University (and chancellor of UC Irvine), Michael Drake, whose predecessor was former Secretary of Homeland Security and Arizona Governor Janet Napolitano.
+The UC Davis Chancellor has overall responsibility for the leadership, management, and administration of the campus and reports to the President of the University of California system, a position currently held by the former chancellor of the University of Texas System, James Milliken (academic administrator), whose predecessor was former president of Ohio State University (and chancellor of UC Irvine), Michael Drake.

 The Offices of the Chancellor and Provost is headed by the executive vice-chancellor and provost (EVCP).
 In their capacity as executive vice-chancellor, the EVCP shares with the chancellor in the overall leadership and management of campus administration and operations, whereas as provost, the EVCP is UC Davis' chief academic officer.

 The senior staff provides executive support to the Offices of the Chancellor and Provost.
 The Council of Deans and Vice-Chancellor consists of the heads of the university's major academic and administrative units.

-Students are most likely to interact with or be directly affected by the Office of Student Affairs, which is run by the vice chancellor of student affairs, currently Fred Wood, and by a variety of associate and assistant vice-chancellors.
-This office oversees many campus units including: Admissions, Athletics, Campus Recreation, Campus Unions, Counseling and Psychological Services, Financial Aid, Student Housing and others.
+Demographics

 Student demographics

 In 2014, Chancellor Katehi stated that UC Davis aimed to become a Hispanic-Serving Institution by the 2018–2019 school year, with at least 25% of the undergraduate student body consisting of Latinos.

-Women comprised 60.4% of undergraduates in Fall 2018.
+As of Fall 2023, women comprised 58.4% of undergraduate students.

 Census data

-In 2010, the United States Census Bureau made the UC Davis campus its own separate census-designated place for statistical purposes.
-The campus location is out of the bounds of the Davis city limit.
+University of California-Davis was first listed as a census-designated place by the United States Census Bureau in the 2010 U.S. census.
+The CDP is mostly contiguous with the campus but does include some adjacent private student housing that is not within the Davis city limits.
 Per the 2020 census, the population was 8,525.

 2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.